Mark’s Background in Brief:

 I help organizations manage how others feel about them, the executives and their issues.
 In modern-day terms, this was and continues to be through innovative public affairs and reputation management, marketing communications, crisis communications, litigation communications, digital communications, public relations, video production, speech writing, editing and more.

-- I devise innovative communications programs at the National Cancer Institute that help cancer patients, caregivers, researchers, doctors, and scientists to communicate and understand complex topics more easily.
+- I devised innovative communications programs at the National Cancer Institute that help cancer patients, caregivers, researchers, doctors, and scientists to communicate and understand complex topics more easily.

 - As Director of International Corporate Affairs at Alibaba Group, I monitored, defended and enhanced the company’s global reputation at the most critical point in the company’s history in the months leading up to the company I.P.O., the largest in history.